MikeBidinger/AI_Scraper/README.md

 > documentation for more information about the different models and there
 > requirements.

-We're also able to run the model directly within our command window to interact with the LLM by using the following command:
+We're also able to run the model directly within our CLI (Command Line Interface) to interact with the LLM by using the following command:

 ```console
 ollama run llama3